“Agility” is a word you’re probably hearing a lot these days – but what the heck does it actually mean?

 Wouldn’t it have been better to test the waters, and gauge audience response with maybe a few pieces of content, instead of 200?

-But all clowning around aside (sorry, we couldn’t help ourselves), this is why agility is such a hot topic for marketers.
+But all clowning around aside (sorry, we couldn’t help ourselves), this is why an agile business model is such a hot topic for marketers.

 You need a clear strategy, vision, and mission, but you also need a plan with a little wiggle room to test ideas, adjust, apply findings, and improve your end results.